 There have been judicial and congressional challenges to the Affordable Care Act, as well as efforts by the Trump Administration to repeal or replace certain aspects of the Affordable Care Act.
 Since January 2017, President Trump has signed two Executive Orders and other directives designed to delay the implementation of certain provisions of the Affordable Care Act or otherwise circumvent some of the requirements for health insurance mandated by the Affordable Care Act.
 However, to date, the Executive Orders have had limited effect and the Congressional activities have not resulted in the passage of a law.
 If a law is enacted, many if not all of the provisions of the Affordable Care Act may no longer apply to prescription drugs.
 While we are unable to predict what changes may ultimately be enacted, to the extent that future changes affect how any future products are paid for and reimbursed by government and private payers, our business could be adversely impacted.
 On December 14, 2018, a federal district court in Texas ruled that the Affordable Care Act is unconstitutional as a result of the Tax Cuts and Jobs Act and the federal income tax reform legislation previously passed by Congress and signed by President Trump on December 22, 2017, that eliminated the individual mandate portion of the Affordable Care Act.
 The case, Texas, et al, v.
 United States of America, et al., (N.D.
-Texas), is an outlier, and the ruling has been stayed by the ruling judge.
+Texas), is an outlier, but in 2019, the Fifth Circuit Court of Appeals subsequently upheld the lower court decision, which was then appealed to the U.S. Supreme Court.
+The U.S. Supreme Court declined to hear the appeal on an expedited basis and so no decision will be forthcoming until the next Supreme Court term in late 2020 or early 2021.
 We are not able to state with any certainty what will be the impact of this court decision on our business pending further court action and possible appeals.